Amazon's new workplace perk, the Spheres, to open Monday

-The Spheres, Amazon's trio of steel-and-glass greenhouses crammed with more that 400 different plant species, will officially open on Monday
+SAN FRANCISCO (CNNMoney) -- The Spheres, Amazon's trio of steel-and-glass greenhouses crammed with more that 400 different plant species, will officially open on Monday.

 While Amazon has been conducting a public search for its next headquarters, the company was also putting the finishing touches on its original home base in downtown Seattle.